Moving to Pori

 When moving to Finland, make sure to take care of these:

-• Ensure your documents are in order before arriving in Finland.
-If your family is coming, bring marriage and birth certificates, with translations if needed.
-Non-EU documents need stamps from both the Foreign Ministry and the Finnish embassy;
+- Ensure your travel documents and other documents are in order before arriving in Finland.
+If your family is joining you, remember to bring marriage and birth certificates with translations, if needed.
+ALL NON_EU DOCUMENTS need stamps from both the Ministry for Foreign Affairs and the Finnish Embassy

-• Declare your belongings to customs if moving from outside the EU.
-If bringing a car, it must be registered in Finland, pay car tax (autovero), and have valid motor vehicle insurance (liikennevakuutus).
+- If moving to Finland from outside of the EU, you need to declare all items brought with you to customs.
+If you are bringing a car, you must register the car in Finland, pay car tax (autovero) ((/ )), and have valid motor vehicle insurance (liikennevakuutus).

-• Get a Finnish personal identity code (henkilötunnus) from the register office based on your residence permit – DVV.
-Once you’ve received your personal identification number, you can get a Finnish identity card from the police;
+- Get a Finnish personal identity code (henkilötunnus) from the register office based on your residence permit – DVV.
+Once you’ve received your personal identification number, you have the possibility to:

-• Learn about integration services offered to newcomers in Finland, which help with settling in, learning the language, and finding employment or education opportunities.
+- Learn about integration services offered to newcomers in Finland, which help with settling in, learning the language, and finding employment or educational opportunities.

 Cost of living in Finland